-- Euro bank accounts which are designed to make banking and payments between Eurozone countries easier, using Single Euro Payments Area (SEPA) integration.
+- Euro bank accounts that are designed to make banking and payments between Eurozone countries easier, using Single Euro Payments Area (SEPA) integration.

-Banks that offer cross-border banking or expat-specific services include HSBC, Deutsche Bank, FNB, Citibank, BNP Paribas, Barclays, China CITIC Bank and Bank of Montreal.
-You can enquire at your bank to find out more information on what exactly is on offer to make international banking easier.
+Banks that offer cross-border banking or expat-specific services include HSBC, Deutsche Bank, FNB, Citibank, BNP Paribas, Barclays, China CITIC Bank, and Bank of Montreal.
+Enquire at your bank to find out what exactly is on offer to make international banking easier.

-However, there are two problems often associated with cross-border banking transactions carried out through banks.
-The first is fees.
-Cross-border payments between currencies can be complex and will often involve costs passed onto the customer – usually called “service fees”, “transaction fees” or “exchange rate fees”.
-Banks have been criticised for not fully explaining these upfront, although there have been moves towards more transparency recently.
+However, cross-border transactions through banks present two major problems to the customer.
+The first is the associated fees.
+Cross-border payments between currencies can be complex and involve costs passed onto the customer; these are usually called service fees, transaction fees, or exchange rate fees.
+Banks often do not fully explain these costs upfront, although there have been moves towards more transparency recently.

 The second problem is the time it takes for money to arrive.
-Systems have been put in place to reduce this, but money transfers between certain countries paid through banks can still take a few days and it can be difficult to arrange same-day transfers.
+Systems are in place to reduce this.
+However, money transfers between certain countries paid through banks can still take a few days and it can be difficult to arrange same-day transfers.

-An alternative to using traditional banks for cross-border banking is to use a “fintech”.
-Fintechs are new financial technology companies specialising in services such as cross-border transactions that can be performed through devices such as smartphones and tablets, often cheaper and quicker than through traditional means.
+An alternative to using traditional banks for cross-border banking is to use a fintech company.
+Fintech (which is a portmanteau for financial technology) is a new sector of financial technology companies specializing in digital services.
+These services include things such as cross-border transactions, which can be performed on a smartphone.
+Many fintech services are often cheaper and quicker than through traditional means.

-Fintechs have grown considerably in both number and popularity over the past few years.
-Initially focusing primarily on services to businesses, more fintechs now offer a range of services to individual consumers and have started to be seen as an alternative to traditional banking.
+Fintech has grown considerably in both number and popularity over the past few years.
+Initially focusing primarily on services to businesses, more fintech companies now offer a range of services to individual consumers and have started to be seen as an alternative to traditional banking.

 Services available varies from company to company.
-Some fintechs specialise in a particular service – e.g. international money transfers, loans – and market themselves as being able to save the customer time and money.
+Some companies specialize in a particular service (e.g., international money transfers, loans) and market themselves as saving time and money for customers.
 For example, CurrencyFair and WorldRemit offer only an international money transfer service.
-However, some fintechs such as Rewire and Revolut have set themselves up as very similar to traditional banks, offering a borderless account with credit cards, mobile banking and bill payment options.
+However, some companies, such as Rewire and Revolut, have set themselves up as very similar to traditional banks, offering a border-less account with credit cards, mobile banking and bill payment options.

 Opening a fintech account

 Opening an account with a fintech provider is typically quicker and easier than through a traditional bank.
-You can usually do this online or through an app.
-You may need to upload personal documents for ID purposes if opening a full bank account.
-For borderless accounts offering international banking, you’ll only need to do this once.
+You can usually do this online or through their app.
+You may need to upload personal documents for identification purposes if opening a full bank account.
+For border-less accounts offering international banking, you’ll only need to do this once.

 Brands offering international banking services include:

-- CurrencyFair – offer money transfers to over 150 countries and have exchange rates up to eight times cheaper than the banks, helping you avoid excessive bank fees.
+- CurrencyFair offers money transfers to over 150 countries and have exchange rates up to eight times cheaper than the banks.
+This helps you avoid excessive bank fees.

-- Worldfirst – experts in FX, Worldfirst has an award-winning customer service and promises no hidden transfer fees.
+- Worldfirst experts in foreign exchange, Worldfirst has an award-winning customer service and promises no hidden transfer fees.